-*translated by google
+*Translated by google translator

 Synthetic opals stand out with strong colors, some look almost like natural and are much cheaper than natural.

 But what exactly is synthetic opal?
 Is it a full-fledged replacement for natural opals?
 Are they as good as other synthetic gems?
 And is there a difference in the quality of synthetic opals?